joseph-grabinger/flutter_to_pdf/README.md

 [![codecov](https://codecov.io/gh/dunef-com/flutter_to_pdf/branch/main/graph/badge.svg?token=5WIYFJ6VND)](https://codecov.io/gh/dunef-com/flutter_to_pdf)

-The [FlutterToPDF](https://dunef.io/de) package lets you export any Flutter view to PDF Documents and is written natively in Dart.
+The [FlutterToPDF](https://dunef.io/de) package lets you export any Flutter widget to PDF Documents and is written natively in Dart.

 ## Installing
 ### Depend on it